-Here’s a look at putting together your own workout program using no weights.
+Here’s how to create your own workout program, using no weights.

 You’ll do a strength training workout around 3x a week, hitting your full body with each workout.

 In other words, there’s no “chest day” (sorry, guys).
-Do a couple upper body (front and back) exercises, and a couple lower body (front and back) exercises every time.
+Do a couple upper body and a couple lower body exercises every time.
 (One example: dips, reverse lunges, glute bridges, and an inverted row done under a table as shown below.)

-You’ll also start each workout with a warm-up that includes a couple core exercises (like various types of planks), and mobility work (like certain yoga movements).
+You’ll start each workout with a warm-up that includes a couple core exercises (like various types of planks), and mobility work (like certain yoga movements).

-One option is to include a short, high intensity interval session after your strength workout.
-Another idea is to have a 30-60 minute low intensity cardio session on a separate day.
+One option is to include a short, high intensity interval session after your strength workouts.
+Another idea is to have a 30-60 minute low intensity cardio session on separate days.